 Green roofs are characterized by depth of medium and required maintenance, which means the type of space you decide to build will depend largely on the space and amount of upkeep you’re able to perform.

 If you’re looking for a smaller, lower-maintenance space, an extensive green roof is probably your best option.
 Extensive green roofs are designed to be self-sustaining, without the need for a permanent irrigation system.
-The vegetation medium for an extensive green roof is typically six inches or less, which makes it ideal for species like sedum, delosperma, euphorbia and sempervivum.
+The vegetation medium for an extensive green roof is typically six inches or less, which makes it ideal for species like sedum, delosperma, euphoria, and sempervivum.

 Intensive green roofs contain a wide variety of vegetation, requiring professional maintenance and advanced irrigation systems.
-The vegetation medium for an intensive green roof design is usually six inches or more, which lends itself well to urban gardens and park-like landscapes that support larger-scale vegetation, such as trees, shrubs and grasses.
+The vegetation medium for an intensive green roof design is usually six inches or more, which lends itself well to urban gardens and park-like landscapes that support larger-scale vegetation, such as trees, shrubs, and grasses.

 Basic Green Roof Construction Design

-While green roof design varies by space, landscape and design preference, all green roofs share eight basic elements:
+While green roof design varies by space, landscape, and design preference, all green roofs share eight basic elements:

 - Structural Roof Support